droonga/droonga.org/reference/message/index.md

 `UnknownDataset`
 : Means you've specified a dataset which is not existing.
 The status code is `404`.

-`UnknownCommand`
+`UnknownType`
-: Means there is no adapter or handler for the command given as the `type`.
+: Means there is no handler for the command given as the `type`.
 The status code is `400`.